Nerian/akephalos2/README.md

 ENV['akephalos_jvm_max_memory']
 ```

-If you use the akpehalos bin directly the parameter `-m [memory]` sets the max memory for the JVM.
+If you use akephalos's bin the parameter `-m [memory]` sets the max memory for the JVM.

 ``` bash
 $ akephalos -m 670